PeterLu7799/documents/Energy Efficiency Guild.md

 #### Minimize Timer Use

-1.The High Cost of Timers
+The High Cost of Timers

+A timer lets you schedule a delayed or periodic action.
+A timer waits until a certain interval has elapsed and then fires, performing a specific action such as sending a message to its target object.

 * Apps use timers to poll for state changes when they should respond to events instead.
 * Other apps use timers as synchronization tools when they should use semaphores or other locks to achieve the greatest efficiency.
 * Some timers are executed without suitable timeouts, causing them to continue firing when they’re no longer needed.

-2. Get Event Notifications Without Using Timers
+1. Get Event Notifications Without Using Timers
+2. Use GCD Tools for Synchronization Instead of Timers
 3. If You Must Use a Timer, Employ It Efficiently
 4. Specify Suitable Timeouts
 5. Invalidate Repeating Timers You No Longer Need